venkat-abhi/Percolation-Probability/README.md

 # Percolation-Probability
-Calculates the percolation probability of a NxN matrix at a given probability of sites being open
+Calculates the percolation probability of a NxN matrix for a given probability of sites being open by running it 1000 times on randomly generated arrays.